bmmcginty/crdo/README.md

 process restarts, writes per-command logs, and can reload its config while tasks are still running.

+## AI

+Codex has been used heavily in the refactoring of this tool.
+Commits using AI are denoted with (AI tool name) in the author field.

 ## Usage

 Create `~/.crdo.yml`, or pass another file: